bmuschko/cka-crash-course/exercises/15-troubleshooting-control-plane/solution/solution.md

 $ sudo vim /etc/kubernetes/manifests/kube-scheduler.yaml
 ```

-After saving the change, the Pod `kube-scheduler-kube-master` will be restarted.
+After saving the change, the Pod `kube-scheduler-kube-control-plane` will be restarted.

 ```
 $ kubectl get pods -n kube-system
-NAME                                       READY   STATUS    RESTARTS   AGE kube-scheduler-kube-master                 1/1     Running   0          73s
+NAME                                READY   STATUS    RESTARTS   AGE kube-scheduler-kube-control-plane   1/1     Running   0          73s
 ```

 Once the Pod transitions into the "Running" status, the scheduler should take care of scheduling the Pods of the Deployment `deploy`.